MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/purchasing-how-request-quotes.md

 ms.date: 08/08/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: aa56764b5f3210229ad21eae6891fb201462209c
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: df1793d811dea11c01ff5e7d90a9f52b9e987c13
+ms.openlocfilehash: 3fe5eca9c26380248471facbd945838b1bf47a1d
 ms.contentlocale: en-nz
-ms.lasthandoff: 12/14/2017
+ms.lasthandoff: 01/30/2018

 ---
-# <a name="how-to-request-quotes"></a>How to: Request Quotes
+# <a name="request-quotes"></a>Request Quotes
 A purchase quote can be used as a preliminary draft for a purchase order, and the order can then be converted to a purchase invoice or an order.

 ## <a name="to-create-a-purchase-quote"></a>To create a purchase quote
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Purchase Quotes**, and then choose the related link.
 2. Create a new document, in the same way as you make a purchase order.
-For more information, see [How to: Record Purchases](purchasing-how-record-purchases.md).
+For more information, see [Record Purchases](purchasing-how-record-purchases.md).

 ## <a name="to-convert-a-purchase-quote-to-a-purchase-order"></a>To convert a purchase quote to a purchase order
 When you have accepted the vendor's quote, you can convert it to a purchase invoice or order to process the purchase.